joar/fast-cosine-similarity/README.md

 ## General
 * This plugin was ported from [This elasticsearch 5.x vector scoring plugin](https://github.com/MLnick/elasticsearch-vector-scoring) and [this discussion](https://discuss.elastic.co/t/vector-scoring/85227/6) and  [lior-k](https://github.com/lior-k)'s original contribution for ElasticSearch 5.5+ to achieve lightning fast result times when searching across millions of documents.
-* This port is for ElasticSearch 6.4+ (now 7.0.0-beta1) utilizing the ScoreScript class which was officially split from SearchScript and thus incompatible < 6.4.x
+* This port is for ElasticSearch 6.4+ utilizing the ScoreScript class which was officially split from SearchScript and thus incompatible < 6.4.x

 ## Improvements
 * lior-k's implementation had some confusing variable assignments that did not consistently match with Cosine-Sim's [mathematical definition](https://en.wikipedia.org/wiki/Cosine_similarity#Definition).
 This has been updated in the code to more accurately reflect the mathematical definition.